pkars/espages/markdown/playing-tips.md

 #### Runes and Ancient Decals {#lcc0dd52}

 Monsters drop Ancient Decals in the same way as they drop Runes.
 The reward of Hellforge Quest isn\'t a monster drop and never drops Ancient Decals.
 But all other monsters can drop both Runes and Ancient Decals.
-In following sentences, the word \"Runes\" includes \"Ancient Decals\"\
+In following sentences, the word \"Runes\" includes \"Ancient Decals\".
-Runes aren\'t magic items, so Magic Find doesn\'t increase [or reduce]{.underline} the chance of their drop.\
+Runes aren\'t magic items, so Magic Find doesn\'t increase [or reduce]{.underline} the chance of their drop.
 More players in the game increases all drops including runes.
-As an exception, Countess\' special rune drop isn\'t affected by the number of players.\
+As an exception, Countess\' special rune drop isn\'t affected by the number of players.
-Of course more monsters drop more runes, so crowded areas like Cow Level and Lost Farm are good place to find runes.\
+Of course more monsters drop more runes, so crowded areas like Cow Level and Lost Farm are good place to find runes.
 Belhifeits and Cyclopes drop runes instead of their organ (roughly 1/60 chance), in addition to the ordinary rune drop.

 -   Hellforge Quest